-- That is about you but individually does not identify you, such as your age, gender, and interests; how you came to the website (e.g., search engine, the third-party website, media campaign or email); and the pages and features of the website you use.
+- That is about you but individually does not identify you, such as your age, gender and interests; how you came to the website (e.g., search engine, third-party website, media campaign or email); and the pages and features of the website you use.

 - About your Internet connection, the equipment you use to access our website, and your location.

 We collect this information:

 - Automatically as you navigate through the site.
 Information collected automatically may include IP addresses and information collected through cookies, Web beacons and other tracking technologies (see: “Usage Details, IP Addresses and Cookies and Other Technologies”).

 - Directly from you when you provide it to us (see: “Information You Provide to Us”).

 Usage Details, IP Addresses, and Cookies and Other Technologies.
 As you navigate through and interact with our website, we may automatically collect certain information about your equipment, browsing actions and patterns.
 The information we collect automatically is statistical data and does not identify any individual.
 It helps us improve our website and deliver better and more personalized future services by enabling us to:

 - Estimate our audience size and usage patterns.

 - Analyze and develop the Community’s sales and marketing strategy, determine how visitors find the Community and its website, the user’s interest regarding the Community’s services, and how to improve the Community’s website.